embark-framework/embark-plasma/README.md

 ```
 embark run rinkeby
 ```
-> NOTE: You can still run Embark in the development environment, ie `embark run`, however the console commands will not work correctly.
+> NOTE: You can still run Embark in the development environment with this plugin, ie `embark run`, however the console commands will not work correctly.
 The DApp will still have access to `EmbarkJS.Plasma` and will still function correctly.

+## Available console commands
+Embark console commands can be executed in an embark console (by running `embark console rinkeby`) or in Cockpit's builtin console on the Dashboard (available after running `embark run rinkeby`).
+The available console commands are listed below.

 ### Init
 Initialises the root and child chains and sets up web3.
 This is already done for us in the context of Embark, however we can re-initialise the plugin using the `--force` param if needed.